jt6161/travelDash/readme.md

 __#8__
 ```
-As a airline
+As an airline
-When I visit "/airline"
+When I visit "/airlines"
 Then I see a list of all upcoming flights (for the airline I'm logged in as).
 ```